 It’s pretty much impossible to shop for outdoor clothing without running into the phrase “moisture wicking.”
 Brands are forever telling you their apparel is made of this moisture-wicking stuff, so it must be important.
 But what exactly do they mean?

-A moisture-wicking fabric has two jobs: one is quickly moving (wicking) sweat to the fabric’s outer surface and the other is drying rapidly so that your sweat doesn’t saturate the fabric.
+A moisture-wicking fabric has two jobs: one is quickly moving (or wicking) sweat to the fabric’s outer surface, and the other is drying rapidly so that your sweat doesn’t saturate the fabric.
 The result is that you’re more comfortable because your body can regulate its temperature efficiently and the fabric touching your skin has a dry, nonsticky feel.

 How Moisture-Wicking Fabrics Work

 Moisture wicking relies on “capillary action,” which is the movement of a liquid (sweat, in this case) through tiny spaces within a fabric due to the molecular forces between the liquid and the fabric’s internal surfaces.
 Brands refine this process by carefully engineering the structure of the yarns within their fabrics and by applying a variety of treatments to surfaces within that structure.

 Don’t sweat the science, though.
 Just look for the magic phrase “moisture wicking.”
 And don’t get caught up in any testing claims because brands use a variety of tests to measure moisture wicking, and there’s no standard test you can use for comparison.

 - Most moisture-wicking fabrics are synthetics: When moisture gets absorbed into a fabric’s yarns, it’s trapped there instead of moving through the fabric.
 That’s a recipe for poor moisture-wicking performance.
 Synthetic fabrics are “hydrophobic,” which means they resist the penetration of water.
 That’s why you see a lot of synthetic fabrics, like polyester or nylon, excel at moisture wicking.